sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### Can you add support for Google Calendar?

 It's already supported.
 Just add your Google calendars to the Calendar app and then enable the calendars in the Dato preferences.

+#### How can I show the date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format?

+Go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, write `YYYY-MM-DD  hh:mm:ss`.

 #### How can I make my calendar refresh more often?